Meadowlarke/Bibliography/Garrett2011.md

 -: Harpo Marx and his harp, juxtapositions of high and low.

-#Z: The representations of classical music in the Marx Bothers film *A Night at the Opera* simultaneously "punches up" to classical music, mocking its elitism as it also bridged the divide between high and low culture.
-This offered nuanced entertainment to those with a knowledge and admiration of opera.

 252: The Marx Brothers "dressing down" elite music and kindling interest through exposure.

-#Z: Harpo Marx's was a self taught harpist.
-His memoirs suggest that constant exposure to classical music, through whatever means, can cultivate interest in musicians and audiences.

 ## Comedy in Music.

 252: Classical music in comedic animation.

-#Z: Parodies of classical music such as those in the Marx Brothers's *A Night at the Opera* or thc animated short film *What's Opera, Doc?* uphosd the status of classical music as much as they deride it.
-By setting up the elite musical culture as an object worthy of deflation, its status and spectacle are preserved in their high place.

 253: The classical music parodies of Anna Russell.